-ORIGIN OF CINCO DE MAYO CELEBRATION: CALIFORNIA'S PRECIOUS METAL MINERS
+ORIGIN OF CINCO DE MAYO CELEBRATION: CALIFORNIA'S PRECIOUS METAL MINER

 To say that Cinco de Mayo is misunderstood is an understatement.
 To put it mildly, it's probably the most misunderstood of all U.S. cultural celebrations.

-Because of the great amount of general confusion regarding the origin and real significance of this yearly occassion, I'm feeling inclined to write on it giving only the most basic information to simplify the story and set the record straight.
-It might also be to lessen this publication's annual burden in answering the many inquiries that often come our way.
-In either case, to the history buff and/or those who may actually have an interest in Cinco de Mayo beyond the mere drinking phenomena it's become today, here is the most basic information to know:
+Because of the great amount of confusion regarding the origin and significance of this yearly occassion, we are inclined to write on the subject giving only the most basic information to simplify the story and set the record straight.
+Hopefully, this might also help to lessen our annual burden of answering the many inquiries that come our way.
+In either case, to the history buff and those who may actually have an interest in Cinco de Mayo beyond the mere drinking phenomena it's become today, here is the most basic information to know:

 The Cinco de Mayo 'celebration' (as opposed to the Battle of Puebla on May 5, 1862) is a uniquely American occassion with an origin that isn't Mexican at all.
 It all began in California when Mexican descent miners heard about the lesser-equipped Mexican army's defeat of the invading French military of Napolean III.